Syntax-Queen/Syntax-Queen/README.md

 ---

 ## 📈 Vision
-I’m building **Launchly** into a go-to partner for businesses that want scalable, high-performance web solutions.
+I’m building **Launchly** into a go to partner for businesses that want scalable, high performance web solutions.
 My goal is to merge **tech + business strategy** to create digital products that don’t just work  they **grow companies**.

 ---